Muhammad Faishal Ibrahim: Political career

 Faishal entered politics when he joined a six-member People's Action Party (PAP) team contesting in Marine Parade GRC during the 2006 general election.
 After the PAP team won by an uncontested walkover, Faishal became a Member of Parliament representing the Kaki Bukit ward of Marine Parade GRC.

-During the 2011 general election, Faishal joined the five-member PAP team contesting in Nee Soon GRC and they won with 58.4% of the vote against the Workers' Party.
+During the 2011 general election, Faishal joined the five-member PAP team contesting in Nee Soon GRC as his Kaki Bukit ward in Marine Parade was absorbed into the neighboring Aljunied GRC and they won with 58.4% of the vote against the Workers' Party.
 Faishal thus became a Member of Parliament representing the Nee Soon Central ward of Nee Soon GRC.
 On 1 August 2012, he was appointed Parliamentary Secretary at the Ministry of Health and Ministry of Transport.

 Faishal contested in the 2015 general election in Nee Soon GRC again as part of a five-member PAP team, who won with 66.83% of the vote against the Workers' Party.
 On 1 October 2015, he was appointed Parliamentary Secretary at the Ministry of Education and Ministry of Social and Family Development.
 On 1 May 2017, he was promoted to Senior Parliamentary Secretary and continued serving at those two Ministries.

-During the 2020 general election, Faishal joined the five-member PAP team contesting in Nee Soon GRC and they won with 61.90% of the vote against the Progress Singapore Party.
+During the 2020 general election, Faishal remained as part of the five-member PAP team contesting in Nee Soon GRC and they won with 61.90% of the vote against the Progress Singapore Party.
 On 27 July 2020, Faishal was promoted to Minister of State and appointed to the Ministry of National Development and Ministry of Home Affairs.

+Faishal has openly expressed objections to what he called Israel's use of "disproportionate force and violence, against the Palestinian people."
+During his time as acting Minister-in-charge of Muslim Affairs, Faishal had a tougher stance in the Gaza issue.

+During the 2025 general election, Faishal joined the five-member PAP team contesting in the newly-redrawn Marine Parade-Braddell Heights GRC, consisting of incumbent MPs Seah Kian Peng and Tin Pei Ling, and newcomers Diana Pang and Goh Pei Ming.
+His team won uncontested after the Workers' Party pulled out.
+Faishal thus became the MP for Marine Parade-Braddell Heights GRC, representing the Kembangan ward.
+In May 2025, Faishal was appointed acting Minister-in-charge of Muslim Affairs replacing Masagos Zulkifli.
+He was also promoted as Senior Minister of State for Home Affairs.
+On 29 May 2025, in the aftermath of the elections, he was co-opted into the Central Executive Committee.